 The School of History, Philosophy, Political Science and International Relations has an active and collegial research culture.

 Our academics and postgraduate students undertake research in a wide variety of areas which benefits and informs our teaching.
 Research is highly interdisciplinary in terms of the methodologies and theories it employs.
-Further information can be found on our research centres and projects page.

-We regularly host visiting academics who contribute to the School's research environment by presenting papers at conferences or Programme seminars, giving guest lectures and teaching courses.
+We regularly host visiting academics who contribute to the School's research environment by presenting papers at conferences or programme seminars, giving guest lectures and teaching courses.

 Our staff are closely involved with a number of the University's Research Centres.